 Straighten Your Teeth and Release Your Pain

 Your crooked teeth indicate that your bite is out of alignment.
 And a bad bite can make you suffer with painful health problems.
 This discomfort doesn’t have to be permanent.
 Find out whether a bad bite is causing your chronic pain.
-Visit Dr. Mitul Patel and his team at Family & Cosmetic Dental Care in Johns Creek for TMJ therapy, orthodontics, and other interventions.
+Visit Dr. Mitul Patel and his team at Hello Family Dental in Johns Creek for TMJ therapy, orthodontics, and other interventions.
 Contact us today to schedule an appointment.